eformsignen/eformsignen.github.io/help/chapter1.rst

 eformsign is an electronic document solution that allows anyone to easily create electronic documents from paper documents and utilize various data stored in electronic documents.
-You can easily create electronic documents by uploading your PDF files onto eformsign and converting the files to electronic forms via eformsign's Web Form Designer feature.
+You can easily create electronic documents by uploading your files onto eformsign and converting the files to electronic forms via eformsign's Web Form Designer feature.
 You can also use eformsign's Microsoft Office add-in to create electronic forms from documents created using Microsoft Office